KazimirasB/Apps-demo-video/README.md

 Status: Demo

-About: Take photo and send to server for face regonition
+About: take photo and send to server for face recognition

 Used: Android, Java, Kotlin, Fragments, Room, ViewModel, LiveData, REST, Retrofit, integration with server Luna 2 API